pss959/EasyMaker3D/PublicDoc/docs/index.rst

 |appname| is pretty intuitive once you get to know a few things.
 If you want
 to dive right in, you can try the :doc:`Quickstart`.
-Otherwise, take a look at the :doc:`User Guide <UserGuide>` first.
+Otherwise, take a look at the :doc:`User Guide <UserGuide/index>` first.
 There is also a compact guide to keyboard shortcuts in the :doc:`Cheat Sheet <CheatSheet>`.

 ----